originrose/cortex/examples/docker-example/README.md

 is trained on the fly.

-Once the network has been trained, you will create a `-main` function and specify that this is the function to run in your (project.clj)[project.clj].
+Once the network has been trained, you will create a `-main` function and specify that this is the function to run in your [project.clj](./project.clj).
 Additionally, it is convenient to specify the jar name with the `:uberjar-name` key.
 In this example we have chosen `docker-example.jar`.
 Ensure that your network runs locally with `lein run`.